 What's happening near you?
 Find out about support groups, where to get information and how to get involved with Macmillan where you are.

 In our latest cancer information blog, our editor Imogen looks at ways of coping at the end of the life and where to find support and information.

 This group is specifically for anyone with an incurable or terminal diagnosis.
-Whether you need to talk about dying, or about making the most of your life, you can discuss your feelings openly here, without fear of upsetting those in other groups.
+Whether you need to talk about dying, or about making the most of your life, you can discuss your feelings openly here.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org

 All our information is reviewed by cancer or other relevant professionals to ensure that it’s accurate and reflects the best evidence available.
 We thank all those people who have provided expert review for the information on this page.

 Our information is also reviewed by people affected by cancer to ensure it is as relevant and accessible as possible.
 Thank you to all those people who reviewed what you're reading and have helped our information to develop.

 You could help us too when you join our Cancer Voices Network – find out more at: http://www.macmillan.org.uk/cancervoices